 For example, the Shopper Technology Institute reveals that 80% of manufacturers use a field team which “highlight[s] the importance of field presence for retail brands.”
 We also read from a local consultants’ report that increasing the number of field forces improved an FMCG firm’s “sales by 7%” (IPC Consultants, 2017).
 Equally, McKinsey reveals that “adding expertise to sales teams can help win additional business” in a study that shows that CPG companies with higher than average category growth and better than average improvement in selling costs are the ones who deploy more “functional experts.”

-Image recognition helps CPG businesses leverage field activities efficiently and enables field reps to achieve higher sales.
-Using picture-taking and digital measurements, Image Recognition enables sales reps to cut down the time they spend performing store checks.
+Deep machine learning image recognition helps CPG businesses leverage field activities efficiently and enables field reps to achieve higher sales.
+Using picture-taking and digital shelf measurements, Image Recognition enables sales reps to cut down the time they spend performing store checks.
 That means that they can conduct more frequent checks, expand their store coverage, or collaborate with strategic POS to focus on the core of their activity: sales and negotiations.
 According to Forbes, “Not only does this increase sales reps’ in-store effectiveness, it also frees up time for them to visit and improve other critical stores.”

 2. Get actionable retail insights

-Another powerful aspect of Image Recognition is that it provides field forces with real-time insights on KPIs, which they can use to fix compliance issues while they are at the store.
+Another powerful aspect of Image Recognition is that it provides field forces with instant visibility into the shelf by delivering real-time insights on KPIs, which they can use to fix compliance issues while they are at the store.

 Nearly 78% of products that are not on the shelves are on-hand.

 An MIT Supply Chain Management research which investigates the causes of stock-outs reveals that “the CPG manufacturer incurs highest lost sales due to inefficient store operations.”
-In nearly 78% of cases, products that are not present on the shelf are on-hand.
+And in nearly 78% of cases, the study reveals that on shelf availability issues where products are not present on the shelf are on-hand.
 This retail execution issue can be quickly resolved.

 “The CPG manufacturer incurs highest lost sales due to inefficient store operations.”

-With Image Recognition, sales reps can spot such discrepancies even faster by comparing realograms with their company’s reference planogram in real time.
+With Image Recognition, sales reps can increase their shelf data monitoring activities and spot such discrepancies even faster by comparing realograms with their company’s reference planogram in real time.
 They can then apply corrective measures directly at the store level.
 Sales forces can also rely on Image Recognition to track and analyze other KPIs such as Share of Shelf (SOS), Out of Stocks (OOS), On Shelf Availability (OSA), assortments, pricing, and so on.
 It gives them the opportunity to be agile and extremely reactive to different situations in stores as well as help their client reach their targets.

 3. Use unbiased reliable data in negotiations